-Single-crystal neutron diffraction experiments were performed at WISH (ISIS, UK) \cite{wish} and ZEBRA (PSI, Switzerland) on the same $m = 55$~mg sample aligned in the $(hk0)$ scattering plane.
+Single-crystal neutron diffraction experiments were performed at WISH (ISIS, UK) \cite{wish, wish2} and ZEBRA (PSI, Switzerland) on the same $m = 55$~mg sample aligned in the $(hk0)$ scattering plane.
 The crystal was mounted in a $^3$He-$^4$He dilution refrigerator together with a 10~T (6~T) vertical cryomagnet.
 A constant wavelength $\lambda = 1.383$~\AA~(Ge monochromator) was chosen for the latter experiment.
 The incommensurate positions and intensities from WISH were extracted by fitting 2D Gaussian profiles with a fixed resolution $(\Delta q_\parallel, \Delta q_\perp)$ to the data.
 These data were analyzed using the mantid software suite \cite{arnoldMantidDataAnalysis2014}.

 Inelastic neutron scattering experiments were carried out on the cold triple-axis spectrometer THALES (ILL, France) \cite{thales} with Flatcone multi-analyzer setup.
 16 single crystals were coaligned in the $ab$ scattering plane for a total sample mass of $m \simeq 1.9$~g.
 The probe was installed with $(hk0)$ scattering geometry in a dilution refrigerator with 10~T vertical cryomagnet and cooled to $T\sim 70$~mK.
 All measurements were taken at a final energy $E_f = 4.06$~meV (FWHM resolution $\Delta E \approx 175$~$\mu$eV), fixed by the Flatcone setup.
 35 constant-energy slices were collected in the field-polarized regime at $\mu_0 H = 7$~T, rotating 90$^\circ$ through the scattering plane in 0.5$^\circ$ steps.
-To reconstruct the spin-wave dispersion relation, spurions from inelastically re-scattered Bragg peaks were masked, a constant background was subtracted, the data were normalized by form factor and averaged over $> 20$ equivalent paths through several Brillouin zones.
+The triple-axis geometry allows for so called "Currat-Axe" spurions \cite{shiraneNeutronTripleAxis2002}, undesirable scattering events that occur when the sample angle accidentally matches a Bragg reflection, resulting in a spurious peak upon incoherent/thermal diffuse scattering in the analyzer.
+These features follow known paths in reciprocal space and are simply masked out (see white spots in Fig.~\ref{fig:INS}(a-c)).
+To reconstruct the spin-wave dispersion relation, regions affected by Currat-Axe spurions are discarded, a constant background was subtracted, the data were normalized by form factor and averaged over $> 20$ equivalent paths through several Brillouin zones.
+Further details about the sample and fitting procedures may be found in Supplemental Material \hyperlinkcite{supplement}{S8-9}.
 The SpinW software \cite{tothLinearSpinWave2015} was employed for the spin-wave intensity calculations.